How to Legally Dump Your Twilight Princess GameCube Disc

 Why You Need to Do This Yourself

-Dusk does not include any Nintendo assets.
+Dusklight does not include any Nintendo assets.
 The official README states (verbatim):

-“Dusk does not provide any copyrighted assets.
+“Dusklight does not provide any copyrighted assets.
 You must provide your own copy of the original game.”

 This is the legal trick that makes the whole project work.
 The decompilation and the port code are clean-room reimplementations; Nintendo’s copyright covers the data on your disc, which you legally own.
 To play, you create a personal backup of your disc.